Instance-Search/Instance-Search/README.md

-# Cycle Self-Training for Instance Search in Real World
+# Revisiting instance search: a new benchmark using Cycle Self-Training

-This code has the source code for the paper "Cycle Self-Training for Instance Search in Real World Applications".
+This code has the source code for the paper "Revisiting instance search: a new benchmark using Cycle Self-Training".
 Including:

 * the annotation of INS-PRW